Lalsot Assembly constituency

-Lalsot is a constituency of the Rajasthan Legislative Assembly covering the Lalsot Tehsil in the Dausa district of Rajsathan, India.
+Lalsot Assembly constituency is a constituency of the Rajasthan Legislative Assembly covering the Lalsot Tehsil in the Dausa district of Rajsathan, India.
 Lalsot is one of eight assembly constituencies in the Dausa (Lok Sabha constituency).
 Since 2008, this assembly constituency is numbered 89 amongst 200 constituencies.

-Currently this seat belongs to Indian National Congress candidate Parsadi Lal Meena who won in last Assembly election of 2018 Rajasthan Legislative Assembly election by defeating Bharatiya Janta Party candidate Ram Bilas by a margin of 9,074 votes.
+Currently this seat belongs to Bhartiya Janta party candidate Rambilas Meena who won in last Assembly election of 2023 Rajasthan Legislative Assembly election by defeating Indian National Congress candidate Parsadi Lal Meena by a margin of almost 53000 votes.

 Geographical scope

 The constituency comprises parts of Tehsil Lalsot.